lucascazza/braunybraun/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 1.6.9 =
+* Fixed a conflict with Contact Form 7 plugin
+* Fixed some broken html issues caused by a custom trp wrap.
+Some Revolution Slider plugin issues are fixed by this.
+* Optimized some queries regarding search indexing to fix some performance problems.
+It should help with some Revolution Slider plugin performance issues.
+* Fixed an issue with textarea in Advanced Options
+* Exclude links from "Force language in custom links" by adding their selector in Settings -> Advanced -> Exclude selectors from translation
+* Fixed force custom links in default language when add-subdirectory is set to yes and default language is not first language
+* Better handling of href links with spaces

+= 1.6.8 =
+* Added support for All In One SEO
+* Added compatibility with Peepso double slashing translated links
+* Add option in Advanced tab to disable translated links in sitemap
+* Add options to disable post container tags in Advanced Tab.
+* Organize Advanced Tabs by categories.
+* Fix an error regarding the settings class in class-languages.php
+* Fixed a filter in the trp_curpageurl() function
+* Fix fatal error thrown when trying to access the global while it's null in some cases
+* Fixed x-default from advanced not working as expected

+= 1.6.7 =
+* Improved the database update queries
+* Fixed an error in mysql regarding post_parent_id meta insert if no id was found
+* Added Rank Math support
+* Added SEO Press support
+* We now remove the trp-post-container before displaying the site
+* Removed Get add-on from add-ons page
+* Refactor support for SEO sitemaps so we don't add the language to their URL's

+= 1.6.6 =
+* Implemented Search functionality in translated languages
+* Added support for WooCommerce product search in translated languages
+* Skip dynamic strings detection of ad links
+* Added filters for adjusting gettext machine translation

 = 1.6.5 =
 * Fixed Exclude words from automatic translation when many excluded words are added
 * Compatibility with WooCommerce Fondy payment gateway